 Book advance so you’ll good to go when you exit the airport terminal.
 Isn’t it better if somebody is waiting outside to pick you up?

-There are many options around Makati City ranging from USD 25 to USD 100 for a 4-star hotel.
+There are many options around ranging from USD 25 to USD 100 for a 4-star hotel or apartment in Makati.
 If you’d like to experience how to be local and sleep overnight for free, you may try Couchsurfing.
 It’s an app that allows you to find a host in every city.

 Airbnb is big in the Philippines.
 Sometimes, using this app will end up staying in a luxury home with a great location while paying less, thus you can save big with Airbnb.